Mound: North American archaeology

 In the archaeology of the United States and Canada, a mound is a deliberately constructed elevated earthen structure or earthwork, intended for a range of potential uses.
 In European and Asian archaeology, the word "tumulus" may be used as a synonym for an artificial hill, particularly if the hill is related to particular burial customs.

 While the term "mound" may be applied to historic constructions, most mounds in the United States are pre-Columbian earthworks, built by Native American peoples.
 Native Americans built a variety of mounds, including flat-topped pyramids or cones known as platform mounds, rounded cones, and ridge or loaf-shaped mounds.
 Some mounds took on unusual shapes, such as the outline of cosmologically significant animals.
 These are known as effigy mounds.
 Some mounds, such as a few in Wisconsin, have rock formations, or petroforms, within them, on them, or near them.
+The Chumash of Southern California built mounds using discarded mollusk shells.

 While these mounds are perhaps not as famous as burial mounds, like their European analogs, Native American mounds also have a variety of other uses.
 While some prehistoric cultures, like the Adena culture, used mounds preferentially for burial, others used mounds for other ritual and sacred acts, as well as for secular functions.
-The platform mounds of the Mississippian culture, for example, may have supported temples, the houses of chiefs, council houses, and may have also acted as a platform for public speaking.
+The platform mounds of the Mississippian culture, for example, may have supported temples the houses of chiefs, council houses, and may have also acted as a platform for public speaking.
 Other mounds would have been part of defensive walls to protect a certain area.
 The Hopewell culture used mounds as markers of complex astronomical alignments related to ceremonies.

-Mounds and related earthworks are the only significant monumental construction in pre-Columbian Eastern and Central North America. peoples.
+Mounds and related earthworks are the only significant monumental construction in pre-Columbian Eastern and Central North American peoples.

-Mounds are given different names depending on which culture they strive from.
+Mounds are given different names depending on which culture they stem from.
 They can be located all across the world in spots such as Asia, Europe and the Americas.
 "Mound builders" have more commonly been associated with the mounds in the Americas.
 They all have different meanings and sometimes are constructed as animals and can be clearly seen from aerial views.